AdaCore/training_material/courses/comprehensive_rust_training/160_lifetimes/04_exercise.rst

 ----------

 A proto message is encoded as a series of fields, one after the next.
-Each is implemented as a "tag" followed by the value.
+Each is implemented as a :dfn:`tag` followed by the value.
 The tag contains a field number (e.g., :rust:`2` for the :rust:`id` field of a :rust:`Person` message) and a wire type defining how the payload should be determined from the byte stream.
 These are combined into a single integer, as decoded in